remrama/sddb/README.md

 * Remove entries with extreme word counts
 * Remove datasets with small sample sizes
 * Convert from comma-separated values (`csv`) to tab-separated values (`tsv`)

+# Raw (original source) data

+The SDDb source file comes from a [Zenodo archive](https://doi.org/10.5281/zenodo.18076716).
+See the description there for details on how the data was initially collected.

+For older versions with less dream reports but more metadata (as columns), see access points mentioned in [this GitHub Issue](https://github.com/krank-sources/sddb/issues/1) and [./raw/compare.ipynb](./raw/compare.ipynb).
+The current version has 2 additional datasets and ~5k more dream reports than the previous versions, but again with less metadata.